EdJoPaTo/website-stalker-example/com/hetzner/storage-storage-box.md

 Storage Boxes

-THE QUICK, SECURE AND CONVENIENT STORAGE SOLUTION
+QUICK, SECURE AND CHEAP: OUR BACKUP ONLINE SOLUTION
 ==========

  Make them part of your data recovery plan today for increased redundancy, and automate your backups.